the voice. the person.

 “His appearance didn’t match the sound, you know.
 It was an oddity,” stated Aitken.

-The trio worked with Astley for months.
-One day, while driving to the studio, Waterman had a heated discussion with his girlfriend and threw down the car phone.
-Astley then said to him, “You’re never gonna give her up!”
+Shortly thereafter, while driving with Astley to the studio, Waterman had a heated discussion with his girlfriend and threw down the car phone.
+Astley said to him, “You’re never gonna give her up!”

 “I went, ‘Wow, that’s an idea for a song,'” said Waterman.
 “We came to work.
 I distinctly remember running through the studio door… Finding our keyboard player in the building, I said, ‘Get this tune down quick for me.’
 And I sang him this really simple tune—Da-la, la-la-la, da-la-la-la-la.
 And I had the title ‘Never Gonna Give You Up.’
 I certainly didn’t have, ‘Never Gonna Let You Down.'”

-SAW quickly worked on the lyrics while Astley went to the microphone and started singing.
+SAW quickly worked on the lyrics while Astley went to the microphone and started singing and completing the vocals “within an hour.”
+This was December 2, 1986.

 “We finished the recording and we left it on the shelf.
 We weren’t sure what we had.
 How stupid can you get?
 You could see when you get it wrong, but we weren’t very smart sometimes when we had it perfectly right,” said Stock.